Create data elements

 • Cannot use built-in tags features, such as scraping, persistence, features for quick deployments

-• Cannot use the data layer for third-party pixels
+• Harder to use the data layer for third-party pixels (but you might want to move these pixels to event forwarding!

 • No ability to transform the data between the data layer and XDM